efelton/starjamchallenge/readme.md

 ## Highlights

--Use of the strategy pattern for presentation.
+* Use of the strategy pattern for presentation.
--Use of test cases to test various aspects of the program.
+* Use of test cases to test various aspects of the program.
--Use of regular expressions to process the input.
+* Use of regular expressions to process the input.

 ## Detailed Assignment Definition